Sustainable Resilient Value Chains

 Our main assets

-– Legacy of over 30 years of teaching in global supply chain management
+– Legacy of over 30 years of teaching professionals in global supply chain management

 – More than 1’200 graduates representing 75 nationalities from 5 continents

-– Partnerships with leading international companies and organizations
+– Partnerships with leading international companies, academic institutions and NGOs

 Redesign Human-Centric Manufacturing & Supply Networks: Industry 5.0.